hjzxd007-aaron/Li-Na-selectivity-model-using-LFP-electrode/README.md

     theta = capacity/C_max

-The input filename is specified by `fname`.
+The script currently expects an input file named:

+    Capacity_LFP_NaCl.txt

 The script plots the fitted curve and exports the results to:

     Frumkin_Fitting_Results.xlsx